Have you ever looked at a podcast’s reviews and rating before subscribing?

 Run a Contest

 - This is a sure way to make reviewing your podcast a little more enticing!
-It’s important to note that receiving a whole bunch of reviews all at once can raise some red flags at iTunes (they filter all reviews you get) so be sure not to get too out of hand.
+It’s important to note that receiving a whole bunch of reviews all at once can raise some red flags at Apple Podcasts (they filter all reviews you get) so be sure not to get too out of hand.
 Run a small contest and offer up a prize for the first 1-3 people to leave a review.
 Alternatively, you can encourage this by even offering shout-outs on your episode.
 This little incentive may be all it takes!

 Reward for Review

 - Similar to the contest idea, you can simply offer all listeners something free in exchange for leaving a review, such as an eBook download.
-You can make things really easy by building a review tutorial page on your website which clearly explains the process of leaving a review on iTunes.
+You can make things really easy by building a review tutorial page on your website which clearly explains the process of leaving a review on Apple Podcasts.

-How to View Your iTunes Reviews
+How to View Your Apple Podcasts Reviews